Agent-Hellboy/my-cc-solution/wccc/README.md

 1. Clone or download the repository containing the Word Count Tool source code.

-2. Compile the source code using your preferred compiler.
-For example, if you're using GCC, you can compile it with the following command:
+2. Compile the source code using make

     ```bash
-    gcc -o wccc wccc.c
+    make
     ```

 3. Run the compiled executable with the desired options and the path to the text file you want to analyze.
 Available options include: